moccalotto/kaos/_rulebook/main.md

 {:.noprint}
 See the skil list [here]({{ '/rulebook/skills/' | prepend: site.baseurl }}).

-## Languages
+### Languages
-All characters can speak their native language.
-In addition to that, characters get a number of extra languages, equal to their *Languages* skill score divided by 10.
+Characters can speak their native language and a number of additional languages equal to their *Languages* score divided by 10.

 Characters can read and write a number of languages equal to their *Literacy* score divided by 10.
-*This means that your character is illiterate unless you spend at least 10 skill points on the Literacy skill*

 ## Equipment
-Depending on the race your chose, you have a number of starting gold pieces (GP) with which to buy starting equipment.
+Depending on the race your chose, you have a number of *Starting Gold Pieces* (GP) with which to buy starting equipment.

 {:.noprint}
 See the equipment list [here]({{ '/rulebook/equipment/' | prepend: site.baseurl }}).